WaveOfMotion/Developing-Forward-Kinematics-in-C-and-testing-in-MATLAB-Environment/README.md

     int nrhs,              // Number of input arguments const mxArray *prhs[]) // Array of pointers to the mxArray input arguments
 ```
-To create a mex function from C code in MATLAAB, make sure .cfile is in current directory, and in command window simply write:
+To create a mex function from C code in MATLAB, make sure .c file is in current directory, and in command window simply write:
 ```iecst
 mex nameofapplication.c
 ```